ironsheep/DigiAnaFun/README.md

         to next desired digit

--   Now to make this a clock of clocks, we teach our view controller to determine the current time in 24-hour format and then to tell each of the digit matrices to slew to it’s respective digit of the 24 hour time.
+-   Now to make this a clock of clocks, we teach our view controller to determine the current time in 24-hour format and then tell each of the digit matrices to slew to it’s respective digit of the 24 hour time.

 -   *Of course, when you see the app in action, you’ll notice that I also added some controls so we can have fun making the digits move